luv-singh-ai/Sukoon/README.md

 * Stores the user conversation locally, not on cloud -> ensuring complete privacy
 * Will provide helpful resources for most common mental health problems.
 However, it'll not prescribe any medicines
 * For training the bot , we can use federated learning
-* Will be available as an API, so interested people can try this and build on top of it, based on their use case
 * Aim is to get national-level adoption
 * If serious, there’ll option to reach out to a psychiatrist or support community groups e.g. peer to peer network
 * Have L1/L2/L3 level of support